 First-Year Applications are Due

-The deadline for Fall first-year applications to Washington State University is Jan 31.
+The deadline for Fall first-year applications to WSU is Jan 31.

-The deadline for Fall transfer applications to Washington State University is Jan 31.
+The deadline for Fall transfer applications to WSU is Continuous processing.

 Check the school website for more information about deadlines for specific programs or special admissions programs